rstacruz/timetip/man/timetip.1.md

 ## COMMANDS

-Below is a full list of commands you can use in their proper form:
+Below is a full list of commands you can use in their proper form.

  * `timetip start` <new-task-name> :
    Start working on <task>.
+See [TASKS][].

  * `timetip stop` [<reason>] :
    Stops working.
 Optionally, you may give a <reason>.